 There are other exemptions that may apply to information held by the Local Government and Social Care Ombudsman.

-The Data Protection Act 2018 (DPA) brings the GDPR into UK law.
-It covers the ‘derogations’ allowed in the GDPR, e.g. specific exemptions from disclosing data to data subjects in response to a subject access request.
+The Data Protection Act 2018 (DPA) also covers the ‘derogations’ allowed, so the specific exemptions from disclosing data to data subjects in response to a subject access request.

 Your right to information